Palm Beach County ready to distribute CARES Act money

 COVID -19 pandemic cut her business by 55%.

 "You could see as this whole COVID-19 thing was on the news.
-People were starting to feel afraid and wanted to stay home so that impacted small businesses like us," she said.
+People were starting to feel afraid and wanted to stay home so that impacted small businesses like us," Christodoulou said.

 "But I have seen a difference from yesterday when we were allowed 50%," she said.

-Tuesday, county commissioners talked about CARES Act funding. $60 million is set aside to help businesses.
-Each business can get up 25-thousand dollars.
-But there's some stipulation.
+On Tuesday, county commissioners talked about CARES Act funding. $60 million is set aside to help businesses through the CARES Restart Business Grants Program.
+Each business can get up to $25,000.

 SPECIAL COVERAGE: Coronavirus | The Rebound South Florida | We're Open South Florida